SAP-samples/low-code-applications/exercises/ex4/README.md

 While we could now already start testing our UI application and would get a nice application, we will optimize the UI at a couple of places.

+## Adjust the List Page of your UI Application

 Click **list Report** Page in the page map.

 ![](/exercises/ex4/images/LCAP_47.png)